OpenJetson/DeepStream-Yolo/MULTIPLE-INFERENCES.md

 * Edit sink

-Example for 1 source or duplicated sources:
+Example for 1 source or 1 duplicated source:
 ```
 [sink0]
 enable=1